-COPII components (known as Sec13p, Sec23p, Sec24p, Sec31p, and Sar1p in yeast) traffic cargo from the endoplasmic reticulum to the Golgi apparatus.
+COPII components (known as Sec13p, Sec23p, Sec24p, Sec31p, and Sar1p in yeast) traffic cargo from the endoplasmic reticulum to the ER-Golgi intermediate compartment (ERGIC).
 COPII-coated vesicles were originally discovered in the yeast Saccharomyces cerevisiae using genetic approaches coupled with a cell-free assay.
 The mammalian counterpart of this pathway is represented here.
 Newly synthesized proteins destined for secretion are sorted into COPII-coated vesicles at specialized regions of the ER.
-These vesicles leave the ER, become uncoated and subsequently fuse with the Golgi apparatus membrane.
+These vesicles leave the ER, become uncoated and subsequently fuse with the ERGIC membrane.